du0xu/cmpt726-project/README.md

 # CMPT 726 course project

-## Work in progress

-This project is not finished yet.
-More details will be added later.

 ## Overview

-This repository includes the training part.
+This repository includes the data generation and the training part.
 For the data collection part, check out [this repository](https://github.com/chenjshihchieh/Unity-data-collection).

 Before training our model, we need to generate images and labels based on the data we collected using Unity.